 Comment.
-Section 16336 is the same as parts of Section 104 of the Uniform Principal and Income Act (1997).
-The purpose of this section is to provide a way to reconcile the tension between the duties under the

-Uniform Prudent Investor Act (Section 16045 et seq.) and the technical trust accounting rules governing allocations between principal and income provided in other parts of this chapter, the Uniform Principal and Income Act.
+Section 16336 is drawn in large part from Section 104 of the Uniform Principal and Income Act (1997).
+The purpose of this section is to provide a way to reconcile the tension that may exist between the duties under the Uniform Prudent Investor Act (Section 16045 et seq.) and the technical trust accounting rules governing allocations between principal and income provided in other parts of this chapter, the Uniform Principal and Income Act.
 The power to adjust is a discretionary power and is subject to rules governing exercise of discretionary powers, both under the trust terms and the law of trusts.
-The trustee may exercise the power to adjust under the authority of this section and related rules, or may prefer to seek the agreement of beneficiaries before making the adjustment.
-A procedure for giving notice of proposed actions is provided in Section 16337.
+If a trustee decides to exercise the power to adjust, the trustee may exercise the power under the authority of this section and related rules, or may prefer to seek the agreement of beneficiaries before making the adjustment.
+A procedure for giving notice of proposed action is provided in Section 16337.
 The trustee may also seek court approval under Section 17200(b)(5) of a decision to make an adjustment.
+Subdivision (h) reaffirms and expands on the portion of subdivision (a) providing that the trustee may make an adjustment to the extent the trustee considers necessary.
+Subdivision (h) makes clear that the existence of the adjustment power does not create or imply a duty to consider its use or to use it.
+The existence of the power to adjust is a neutral factor.
+The trustee may, without liability, decide as an institutional policy or with respect to individual trusts or classes of trusts, whether and under what conditions it will use the adjustment power.
+This rule is a corollary of the principle stated in Section 16202 that the grant of a power does not authorize its use and that exercise of a power is subject to fiduciary duties.
+Subdivision (h) does not, however, affect any liability that may result from breach of a duty under other trust law.